+TOLO NEWS, Officials: 200 Arrested in Balkh in Past 3 Months, 17 November 2021

+"Security officials of Balkh province said that at least 200 suspected people who are accused of murder and kidnapping were arrested during the past three months in Mazar-e-Sharif city and districts of Balkh province.

+The head of the security department, Abdul Hai Abed, further said that the level of criminal cases has significantly declined in Balkh province.

+"During the last three months when the Islamic Emirate took power we have arrested 200 accused of murder, kidnapping and robbery, and they are waiting for the courts," said Abdul Hai Abed.
+"Forty of them were arrested during the two weeks," he said."

-TOLO NEWS, Officials: 200 Arrested in Balkh in Past 3 Months, 17 November 2021Al Jazeera, Taliban: Afghanistan's rugged mountains to policing streets, October From 5 2021 "One fighter after another, the Taliban is trading in their characteristic long flowing garb for stiff military uniforms.
+Al Jazeera, Taliban: From Afghanistan's rugged mountains to policing streets, 5 October 2021

+"One fighter after another, the Taliban is trading in their characteristic long flowing garb for stiff military uniforms.
 It is a symbol of the moment of transition its fighters find themselves in: Once warriors embedded in Afghanistan's rugged mountains, now they are an urban police force. [...]

-By winning the country - after two decades of war - with the August 15 seizure of Kabul, the Taliban also inherited marked а city by lawlessness.
+By winning the country - after two decades of war - with the August 15 seizure of Kabul, the Taliban also inherited a city marked by lawlessness.

 Immediately, it set to work, making its presence known in daily street patrols.
 Some fighters have done away with the typical AK-47 rifles replacing them with US-made M16s left behind by Afghan forces.

 They halt street fights, summon suspected criminals to police stations and chase those who do not heed their call."
 In Kabul's Police District 8, there is a long queue leading to two rooms.
 In one, there are criminal cases.
 In another, civilian disputes.